emilylin3/emilylin3.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I started my internship at Bristol Myers Squibb as a machine learning intern!
+I started my internship at Bristol Myers Squibb as a machine learning intern, working on applying and developing models for drug discovery!